ekjohnsonphd/pure_health_inequality/README.md

   - Imputed with the constant value `"missing"`
   - One-hot encoded (unknown categories ignored)
 - **Numeric variables**:
   - Passed through without transformation.
-Numeric variables are intentionally not scaled or imputed, allowing XGBoost to handle missingness and feature scaling internally.
+(Numeric variables are intentionally not scaled or imputed, allowing XGBoost to handle missingness and feature scaling internally.)

 The function returns:
 - Training and test feature matrices
 - Training and test outcome vectors
 - ID columns for train and test sets
-- A fitted preprocessing pipeline (`ColumnTransformer`) for use in modeling
+- A preprocessing specification (`ColumnTransformer`) used in the modeling pipeline

 ---